Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 	title="" width="90%" height="90%" />
 </p>

-Unfortunately, reference genomes are a concept, not a reality, as they fail to represent genetic variation between individual.
+Unfortunately, reference genomes are a concept, not a reality, as they fail to represent genetic variation between individuals.
 GRCh38/hg38 differs substantially from the previous release (GRCh37/hg19)due to its use of **alternate loci** to represent population-level genetic variation.

 Alternate loci are provided in addition to the **primary assembly** which refers to a non-redundant representation of a haploid genome, including chromosomes 1-22, plus chromosomes X, Y and MT (mitochondrial).
 For read mapping in RNA-seq, we usually want to use the primary assembly only, since alternate loci complicate the read mapping procedure.